 Familiarize yourself with the rights of employers and employees under immigration law.
 Key resources include:

 - National Immigration Law Center (NILC): Offers fact sheets on immigrant rights during workplace raids.
+And a guide on what do to if your business is subject to a raid.

 - American Immigration Lawyers Association (AILA): Provides access to legal support and information about employer compliance.